-Cauliflower is part of the cruciferous vegetable family (alongside broccoli, kale, cabbage, etc.), and packed with tremendous health benefits.
+Cauliflower is part of the cruciferous vegetable family (alongside broccoli, kale, cabbage and more), and is packed with tremendous health benefits.

-Cauliflower is white in color and grown in a “head”, which looks similar to broccoli only more dense.
-Cauliflower comes in a variety of colors including the most recognized white, orange, green and purple.
-All of which have a slightly nutty flavor, mild, semi-bitter, and tastes close to broccoli.
+Cauliflower is traditionally white in color, but can also be found in orange, green and purple.
+It’s grown in a “head”, which looks similar to broccoli only a bit more dense.
+All variations of cauliflower have a slightly nutty, semi-bitter flavor that tastes similar to broccoli.

 Nutrient Breakdown of Cauliflower:

-Try adding chopped or steamed cauliflower to other dishes to increase the “bulk” or volume without adding many calories.
-It’s also a great way to sneak in extra veggies into your diet.
+Try adding chopped or steamed cauliflower to other dishes to increase the volume of fiber, water, vitamins and minerals!

 For a more in-depth review of this nourishing food, check out Spotlight On Cauliflower post.